neoocm/PlatformStories.github.io/_posts/2016-9-8-swimming-pools.md

 ### Visualizing the Results

-You can visualize the classification results [here]({{ site.baseurl }}/pages/swimming-pools/my_map_with_vectors.html) once you have entered your GBDX token in the prompt.
+You can visualize the classification results [here]({{ site.baseurl }}/pages/swimming-pools/adelaide-classified-properties.html).
 Green/red polygons indicate presence/absence of pool.
 Clicking on each polygon shows the corresponding feature id and assigned classification.

 ![vis_example.png]({{ site.baseurl }}/images/swimming-pools/vis_example.png)
 *Sample results of our workflow.
 Properties containing pools are outlined in green.*

-For this visualization, we used the [geojson-vt](https://github.com/mapbox/geojson-vt) library developed by Mapbox to slice *classified.geojson* into vector tiles on the fly.
+For this visualization, we used the Mapbox [geojson-vt](https://github.com/mapbox/geojson-vt) library to slice *classified.geojson* into vector tiles on the fly.
 Pretty cool!

 ### Discussion